 Trinity Lutheran Church is happy to arrange for the baptism of children and adults.
-Baptisms occur outside of worship services.
+Baptisms occur during worship services.
 Those interested in having their children baptized meet with a pastor prior to the baptism date.
 Teenagers and adults normally complete confirmation instruction prior to being baptized.

 At the bottom of this page is more information about baptism.
-If you have additional questions, please contact Haley Rasmussen.
+If you have additional questions, please contact our church office.

 What the Bible Says About Baptism